vizia/vizia-book/src/quickstart/components.md

 # Making the Counter Reusable

-At the moment our counter is not very reusable.
-Ideally we'd like to...

-We can turn our counter into a component by declaring a custom view.
+In this section we're going to turn our counter into a component by declaring a custom view.
+This will make our counter reusable so we can easily create multiple instances or export the counter as a component in a library.

+## Step 1: Creating a custom view struct
 First we declare a struct which will contain any view-specific state:

 ```rust
 pub struct Counter {}